mmonj/CSCI-355-Quiz-App/README.md

 ### Participating Team Members

 - Mauricio Monje
-  - Role: Implementing the backend and frontend; deploying server to the internet
+  - Role: Designing and building both the backend and frontend, as well as deploying the server to a live environment.